At a Glance

 The Southern End and The Offshore Islands – Kai Bae Beach

-Opposite the elephant camp, another street runs down to Kai Bae Hut Resort.
+Opposite the elephant camp, another street runs down past the high roofed noodles and hotpot restaurant to Kai Bae Hut Resort.
 Nor Nou Speedboats have their base here, crossing daily to Koh Wai, Koh Mak and Koh Kood, all the details at Koh Chang Island Hopping.

 Offshore Islands

 Offshore is Koh Man Nai with its inviting beach clearly visible and indeed, around May, June time when tides are at their lowest, you can actually walk over there.
-Koh Man Nai, soon to be developed, is just one the of several uninhabited tiny islands off this shoreline.
+Koh Man Nai is just one the of several uninhabited tiny islands off this shoreline.

 Koh Rom and Koh Suwan, good for snorkelling, sit more at the northern end, whilst Koh Yuak, part of several boat trips’ itinerary, and the less exciting Koh Pli and Koh Man Nok sit near to Koh Man Nai at this southern point.
 All are within kayaking distance.